Contact Us

 With respect to the internal audit of the controls within your SOA, you might opt for a risk-based approach in this due to:

-• Available resources;
+• Available resources

-• Directives by management or ISMS owners.
+• Directives by management or ISMS owners

 Each of your periodical internal audits should be accompanied by documentation of the criteria and scope of the audit to ensure objectives are met.

-ISO 27001 Clause 9.2e - Auditor Selection and Independence
+ISO 27001 Clause 9.2.2b - Auditor Selection and Independence

-How to Comply: When selecting the audit team that will be responsible for conducting internal audit activities, the independence and impartiality of the members are paramount.
+How to Comply: When selecting the audit team that will be responsible for conducting internal audit activities, the objectivity and impartiality of the members are paramount.
 Not only should the people you choose take care to ensure they are not auditing functions over which they have operational control or ownership, but impartiality is also especially important when considering the auditors who will be reviewing your ISMS against the standard.

 In our experience, that’s one of the more common areas we encounter nonconformities—the internal audit of the ISMS against the standard.